PohPunkt/AlbionOnline-Radar/README.md

   3. Choose convenient settings
   4. Launch Albion and play
 # Features
+ 1. Full undetected
- 1. Player radar
+ 2. Player radar (full information)
- 2. Resources and mob radar (possible bugs, it all depends on your monitor resolution, I'll fix it soon)
+ 3. Resources and mob radar (possible bugs, it all depends on your monitor resolution, I'll fix it soon)
 # Known issues
 Might not work on windows XP xD